Niloy333/Relationship-Subjective-Objective-Sleep-Quality/README.md

 A preregistration document with more details on the project will be added soon.

-**The project is currently in progress, and more details will be added once it is complete.**
+**The project is currently in progress; more details will be added once it is complete.**